 Cremation: The Perfect Way to Celebrate a Life.

-Legacy Cremation Services serving Las Vegas, NV: The Creative Cremation Consultant.
+Legacy serves Las Vegas, NV as the Creative Cremation Consultant.

-Why Cremation?
+Why Purchase a Cremation Package?
 Because it is the reasonably priced alternative for final arrangements, offering a customized and dignified tribute at a cost far less than a traditional funeral and burial.
 With all the options available, cremation costs are less prohibitive – at a time when finances are the last thing you want to think about.
 Your family can start the grieving process without incurring additional financial strain.

 Why Pre-Plan?
-Family-owned for two decades, Legacy Cremation Services always provides quality cremations at an exceptional value.
-However, pre-planned cremation arrangements offer a respectful alternative that alleviates the burden of making all those decisions at a critical time.
+Family-owned for two decades, Legacy always provides quality cremations at an exceptional value.
+However, cremation pre-planning offers a respectful alternative that alleviates the burden of making all those decisions at a critical time.
 And, costs are minimized.
 Las Vegas residents can plan according to today’s prices, rather than a potentially higher future price.

 to celebrate each life in a unique and personal way.

 Cremations allow for more than a standard memorial service.
-Cremation lends itself to celebrating the life of your loved one in a way that honors your family’s spiritual beliefs, as well as the uniqueness of the deceased.
+The cremation process lends itself to celebrating the life of your loved one in a way that honors your family’s spiritual beliefs, as well as the uniqueness of the deceased.
 Here are some of the options available to you.
-The Directors at Legacy Cremation Services know what works and what doesn’t; but first we will sit and listen to your specific needs and feelings.
+The cremation Directors at Legacy know what works and what doesn’t; but first we will sit and listen to your specific thoughts, feelings, and requirements.

 You’ve got options.
 You can express your love and respect for a recently deceased friend or family member by: